scalatra/scalatra-website/guides/databinders.md

 "Walk the dog".

 A successful validation for a `name` of `Walk the dog` is of type `Success("Walk the dog")`.
-In contrast, a failed validation returns an Error with a validation failure message inside it, and no more validations in the chain are run.
+In contrast, a failed validation returns a Failure(ValidationError) with a failure message inside it, and no more validations in the chain are run.

 When our custom validation runs, it is taking as input the output of the